724 Squadron RAN: History

 724 Squadron became an all-jet conversion training squadron again in December 1968 and was equipped with two-seat trainer variants of the new McDonnell Douglas A-4G Skyhawk, Vampires and Venoms.
 The Vampires and Venoms were replaced by new Aermacchi MB-326 trainers between 1970 and 1972.
 Despite its rating as a second-line training unit, 724 Squadron participated in some fleet exercises and used its Skyhawks to provide close air support to Australian Army units during ground manoeuvres.

 The squadron's Skyhawks were also used in a new aerobatic team called the Checkmates.

 In June 1982 HMAS Melbourne was decommissioned without being replaced.
 As a result, the RAN's fixed-wing aircraft squadrons were rapidly decommissioned.
 724 Squadron absorbed 805 Squadron's Skyhawks in July 1982 and transferred its Macchis to the Royal Australian Air Force in 1983.
 The squadron was decommissioned at HMAS Albatross on 30 June 1984 and its Skyhawks were later sold to the Royal New Zealand Air Force.

+Aircraft operated

+The squadron has operated a number of different aircraft types, including: